Your career in radio broadcasting begins by training at your favorite nearby radio station in Texas

 Best Program, Lowest Cost

 Nobody wants to graduate a training program with a massive load of student debt.
-So it’s important to note that BMG’s program is up to 20 times less expensive than the typical brick and mortar broadcasting school, when offered by a college.
-Therefore, the most effective program to break into broadcasting is likely to also be the most affordable.
+So it’s important to note that BMG’s radio broadcasting school cost is up to 20 times less expensive than the typical brick and mortar broadcasting school, when offered by a college.
+Therefore, the most effective program to break into broadcasting is going to also be the most affordable.